Pczo31/King-County-/README.md

 ## Project Overview

 Our group has been employed by KC Realty Group of Seattle, WA to research and discover which combination of features in single-family homes most influence selling price.
-Our intent is to develop a multiple regresion model to reveal the top features that guide a home's price.
+Our intent is to develop a multiple regression model to reveal the top features that guide a home's price.
 For this project, we will be using the King County Housing Data Set for home sales in the year 2014 and 2015.

 ### Business Problem